Brief Advice – Ask, Advise and Help

 1. Ask all patients/clients about their smoking status and document answers in their medical records.

-The questions include: “Do you smoke?”, “How do you feel about your smoking at the moment?” and “How much money do you think you spend on the smokes?”.
+The questions include: “Do you currently smoke?”, “How do you feel about your smoking at the moment?”

 “It seems that you’re out of breath a lot recently.
 Smoking is known to affect people’s breathing.
 The best thing you can do today for your breathing is to quit smoking.”